RedisLabs/redislabs-docs/content/rs/concepts/memory-performance/persistence.md

 ## Data persistence and Redis on Flash

-If you are enabling data persistence for databases running on Redis Enterprise Flash, by default both master and slave shards are configured to write to disk.
-This is unlike a standard Redis Enterprise Software database where only the slave shards persist to disk.
-This master and slave dual data persistence with replication is done to better protect the database against node failures.
+If you are enabling data persistence for databases running on Redis Enterprise Flash, by default both master and replica shards are configured to write to disk.
+This is unlike a standard Redis Enterprise Software database where only the replica shards persist to disk.
+This master and replica dual data persistence with replication is done to better protect the database against node failures.
 Flash-based databases are expected to hold larger datasets and repair times for shards can be longer under node failures.
 Having dual-persistence provides better